 Despite only just finding out that she’s the family guardian, Milda has some balls on her.
 So to speak.
 She gets her hands dirty by fiddling with the fuse box on the cottage she’s inherited, only to find out that the place has been raided.
 Does this place hold something holy, sacred – possibly even dirty magazines?

 A phone call – well, walkie talkie moment, and it’s clear that some unsavoury types are pursuing her.
-Crown and Pawns: Kingdom of Deceit has the vibes of the Broken Sword series, and that really is a compliment.
+Crowns and Pawns: Kingdom of Deceit has the vibes of the Broken Sword series, and that really is a compliment.
 Though somewhat brief (it’s a demo!!), there was just enough to tease you with a cheeky little ‘add to wishlist’ action, regardless of how many times the reminder is there.

-What I will say is Crown and Pawns: Kingdom of Deceit is on the easy side.
+What I will say is Crowns and Pawns: Kingdom of Deceit is on the easy side.
 A hotkey that highlights all interactive points is the norm now and entirely optional, but that’s not my beef.
 Anything worth engaging with has a slightly different icon to it.
 If it weren’t for the fact that I click on everything (including an apple that has no apparent use in the demo), I’d say it’s pretty straightforward what you have to do.
 But again: demo.

 This is a good one, and I’d suggest checking it out if the demo is still up.
 At the very least, add it to your wishlist if you’re an adventure fan.
 Well, you’re reading this, so you must be.
 Unless you’re the devs, Tag of Joy, or publisher Thunderful and curious what the punters think.
 I love you guys.
 You don’t have to reciprocate.